PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 removed.
 Scoped Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed singleton-gate checkpoint replaces the former raw gate/Conv/ Concat helper with `passes/singleton_gate_layout.py`.
+Pre-extraction characterization observed zero matches in all 24 sequential runtime
+invocations: four each on YuNet, FastestDet, HumanSeg, and OSNet, and eight on SiNet.
+The helper remains at both unchanged production sequence positions as a thin dispatcher and now receives Session LayoutState.

+The owner proves the exact clip adapter, gate multiply, scalar subtraction, direct or Logistic auxiliary branch, signal multiply, Add, allowed terminal unary, output adapter, and channel-last Concat before mutation.
+Every removed adapter is a true singleton-channel NHWC/NCHW view with compatible static and dynamic shapes, dtype, per-tensor quantization, typed immutable Reshape shape input when present, unique producer, resolved provenance, and valid graph order.
+Public intermediates, fused activations, duplicate producers, stale order, unsupported fan-out, non-singleton channels, per-axis quantization, and invalid broadcast contracts are transactional no-ops.

+The optional RGB branch accepts either a fully owned typed `[0,3,1,2]` Transpose or a private constant whose physical NHWC evidence proves that its NCHW metadata is stale.
+The latter constant's data buffer is reshaped together with its metadata.
+View-equivalent split and terminal adapter consumers are rewired as a group, while unrelated source and side consumers remain intact.
+All input rewrites, tensor/operator contracts, metadata updates, and removals are captured in an immutable plan and fully re-resolved immediately before apply through one differential graph index.
+Graph-ordered candidates, a configurable 32-rewrite ceiling, success-only pruning, and LayoutState updates replace the unbounded full-map loop.

+The focused suite passes with `29 passed in 0.47s` and covers both auxiliary forms across static/dynamic and RGB/no-RGB modes, direct stale-layout RGB, shared side consumers, exact numerical equivalence, candidate-only and capped execution, idempotence, differential-index freshness, LayoutState validation, and nineteen unsafe no-op cases.
+The dedicated owner, two corrected active fixtures, the unary/direct/binary Split roots, both binary bridge owners, and the complete architecture suite pass together with `349 passed, 753 deselected in 43.88s`.
+TensorFlow-import-blocked explicit direct, default direct, and `-cotof` conversion pass sequentially with `3 passed in 3.80s`.

+One sequential YuNet conversion was run from source checkpoint `12680f75` and from the current implementation.
+All five emitted files are byte-identical.
+Float32 remains
+`43c65782ae622ea5aefc97632f2c69033fb8a314469e4c30703c88f9907cc380`,
+float16 remains
+`13232a21173ef434c7b4986320931a17a28a211109fa894023c6da7672609433`,
+the correspondence report remains `7e2b57a9b2264ef08db5aaead11922109079274eb15befbfc90bf321de370b4d`, and both schema hashes also match.
+The detached worktree and all temporary outputs were removed.
+Scoped Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

 ## Failing tests and known issues

 - No newly failing focused test is known at this checkpoint.